ska-telescope/ska-docker/docker/tango/tango-archiver/README.md

 nexus.engageska-portugal.pt/ska-docker/tango-dsconfig:latest is used in this container.
 TANGO_HOST=${TANGO_HOST} is the eviornment variable set inside this container at the time of creation.

-# 5: Running tango-archiver inside Docker containers
+# 5: Running tango-archiver inside docker containers

  tango-archiver can run on dockers using following command inside the ./tango-archiver